 The study results mirror actual kidney discards.
 In 2018, nearly 1,000 kidneys were discarded, with the reason reported as biopsy findings, according to OPTN data.
 Stewart suggests that transplant hospitals should be aware of the fact that decision making can vary substantially even between doctors in the same program, which was another of the study’s key findings.

-Making better use of scarce, donated organs
+Making better use of scarce, donated kidneys

-Researchers used study results to identify several areas for improvement, including projects to reduce variation in offer acceptance decisions and to promote more accurate interpretation of biopsy findings.
+Researchers used study results to identify several areas for improvement, including projects to reduce variation in kidney offer acceptance decisions and to promote more accurate interpretation of biopsy findings.

 “We found three to four-fold odds of acceptance if the biopsy results were better compared to if they were questionable or not as good.”